MultiSafepay/docs/content/payments/methods/pay-later/klarna/integration-and-testing.md

 ### Receive an invoice

-You can only test invoicing in your MultiSafepay live account.
+You can only test invoicing in your MultiSafepay live dashboard.
 To do this, change the order status to **Shipped**.

 **Notes:** You can't test: